ayush-raj13/mini-projects/README.md

 **Space-Invader-App**
 - A simple space-invader game using pygames.

+**Simple Calculator (Javascript)**
+- The Simple Calculator is a web-based tool with basic arithmetic operation.

 Feel free to explore, contribute, or add your own mini-projects in different programming languages.
 Let's make this repository a diverse and educational collection of code snippets.

 ## Contributing